Texas Marriage Annulment: Breaking The Knot

 Because it’s a much more straightforward process, it’s far more common for couples in Texas to obtain no-fault divorces.
 While a divorce based on fault could lead to the court granting you more than half of the marital assets, it is typically a much more litigious—and therefore timely, expensive, and stressful—process.
 Divorce is messy, but a no-fault divorce can help to simplify the process.

-If You’re Considering Divorce, Contact a Katy, Texas, Divorce Attorney Today
+If You’re Considering Divorce, Contact a Sugar Land, Texas, Divorce Attorney Today